-Our Corporate headquarters is located at 2351 J. Lawson Blvd. in Orlando, Florida, which is owned by the Company, and also serves as a manufacturing facility for its automotive electronic business.
-In addition, as of February 28, 2023, the Company leased a total of 19 operating facilities or offices located in 5 states as well as China, Canada, Mexico, France, Germany, Australia, Japan, and Hong Kong.
+Our Corporate headquarters is located at 2351 J. Lawson Blvd. in Orlando, Florida, which is owned by the Company, and also serves as one of the Company's manufacturing facilities for its automotive electronic business.
+In addition, as of February 29, 2024, the Company leased a total of 18 operating facilities, manufacturing facilities, or offices located in 4 states as well as China, Canada, Mexico, France, Germany, Australia, Japan, and Hong Kong.
 The leases have been classified as operating leases.
-Within the United States, the Company's leased facilities are located in Georgia, New York, California, Ohio, and North Carolina.
-The Company also owns 9 of its operating facilities or offices (including its Corporate headquarters and automotive manufacturing facility in Florida), located in New York, Indiana, Michigan, and Arkansas in the United States, as well as in Germany and Venezuela.
-These facilities serve as offices, warehouses, manufacturing facilities and distribution centers.
-Additionally, we utilize public warehouse facilities located in Virginia, Nevada, Indiana, North Carolina, Arizona, Texas, China, the Netherlands, Belgium, Germany, Australia, and Malaysia.
+Within the United States, the Company's leased facilities are located in Georgia, New York, California, and North Carolina.
+The Company also owns 10 of its operating facilities or offices (including its Corporate headquarters and automotive manufacturing facilities in Florida), located in New York, Indiana, Michigan, and Arkansas in the United States, as well as in Germany and Venezuela.
+These facilities serve as offices, warehouses, manufacturing facilities, engineering facilities, and distribution centers.
+Additionally, we utilize public warehouse facilities located in Virginia, Nevada, Indiana, North Carolina, Arizona, Texas, China, Belgium, Germany, Australia, and Malaysia.